ICI3D/ICI3D.github.io/mmed/index.md

 ---
 layout: page
 title: MMED
-year: 2020
+year: 2021
 tab: Programs
 longtitle: Clinic on Meaningful Modeling of Epidemiological Data
 summary: MMED is a 2­‐week modeling clinic that emphasizes the use of data in understanding infectious disease dynamics.
 Participants conduct modeling projects informed by epidemiological data that address practical questions in a meaningful way.
-alerttype: danger
+alerttype: success
-alertmsg: The eleventh <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> will be held in May/June 2021 at the African Institute for Mathematical Sciences in Muizenberg, South Africa.
-Please check back in January for information on MMED 2021.
+alertmsg: The eleventh <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> will be held on 28 June - 9 July.
+This will be the first virtual edition of the programme.
+The application deadline is 10 May.
 ---

 {%if page.alerttype == "warning"%}